 I’m no statistisst-isst-ician (yes, that’s a word) but I’m pretty confident that most homes in Britain have empty ink cartridges lying at the bottom of a drawer.

 Instead of letting your ink cartridges languish away in the shadows send them to The Recycling Factory, who will pay you up to £4.10 per empty cartridge.
-Cash for Cartridges will pay as much as £4.50 a time.
+Printer Cartridge Recycling lets you fill an online ‘basket’ with your empties and start paying back when it hits £5.
 You could even have a cheeky rummage through your friend and family’s old printers when they’re not looking (just kidding…obviously).